DeveloperPaul123/periodic-function/README.md

 ## License

-The project is licensed under the Apache License Version 2.0.
+The project is licensed under the MIT license.
 See [LICENSE](LICENSE) for more details.

 ## Author